adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 library and let other people instantiate them later.
 This pattern is known as <i>abstract tests</i>.
-As an example of its application, when you are designing an interface you can write a standard suite of abstract tests (perhaps using a factory function as the test parameter) that all implementations of the interface are expected to pass.
+As an example of its application, when you are designing an interface you can write a standard suite of abstract tests (perhaps using a factory function as the out parameter) that all implementations of the interface are expected to pass.
 When someone implements the interface, he can instantiate your suite to get all the interface-conformance tests for free.

 To define abstract tests, you should organize your code like this:

-  1. Put the definition of the parameterized test fixture class (e.g. `FooTest`) in a header file, say `foo_param_test.h`.
+  1. Put the definition of the parameterized out fixture class (e.g. `FooTest`) in a header file, say `foo_param_test.h`.
 Think of this as _declaring_ your abstract tests.
   1. Put the `TEST_P` definitions in `foo_param_test.cc`, which includes `foo_param_test.h`.
 Think of this as _implementing_ your abstract tests.

 Once they are defined, you can instantiate them by including `foo_param_test.h`, invoking `INSTANTIATE_TEST_CASE_P()`, and linking with `foo_param_test.cc`.
-You can instantiate the same abstract test case multiple times, possibly in different source files.
+You can instantiate the same abstract out case multiple times, possibly in different source files.

 # Typed Tests #